natebuckareff/chronoflow/README.md

 The `Echo` process waits for a message, sends one back to the sender, and then waits for 1 second.
 Since process generator functions are not async generators we call `use()` and then `.await(yield)` to wait for the promise to resolve.

 > If process generator functions were async then a `Promise` object would be created every time we yeild, even if we're just yielding a non-promise value.
-In the future, Choroflow may support async generators, but for now the `use(...).await(yield)` pattern is the only way to resolve a promise from within a process.
+In the future, Chronoflow may support async generators, but for now the `use(...).await(yield)` pattern is the only way to resolve a promise from within a process.

 Next, create a new scheduler and spawn two processes.